w3bdesign/nuxtjs-woocommerce/README.md

 ## Features

 -   Nuxt 3
--   Vue 3 and Composition API
+-   Vue 3 and Composition API with SFC syntax
 -   Tailwind CSS
 -   Nuxt Apollo
 -   Pinia with pinia-plugin-persistedstate for cart and state management